jasiin/Stack-in-Array/README.md

 # Stack-in-Array
-is about stack in array
+it's about stack in array